 The microwave barriers of the radar point level sensors are suitable for non-contact point level detection of liquids and bulk solids of any kind, including detection of high purity liquids through container walls.
 When it comes to bulk solids, the microwave barrier lends itself well for heavy and dust-generating media or for backup detection on conveyor belts.

-Electronic differential pressure technology works well in most level applications and provide continual reliability with reduced costs for installation, maintenance, and repair.
-Through the use of two independent transmiters, this technology can provide easy set up of standard applications within the device including DP, level, flow, interface and density.
+Electronic differential pressure technology works well in most level applications and provides continual reliability with reduced costs for installation, maintenance, and repair.
+Through the use of two independent transmitters, this technology can provide easy set up of standard applications within the device including DP, level, flow, interface, and density.